ChrSchu90/CryptomatorVaultSync/README.md

 ```env
 SYNC_INTERVAL_MINUTES=5
 ```
+`SYNC_INTERVAL_MINUTES` defines the delay between completed sync cycles, not a fixed time like cron.

 The container will run a full sync cycle every 5 minutes.
-Each cycle unlocks the vault, syncs files into it, unmounts it, and optionally runs rclone.
+Each cycle the container will:

-`SYNC_INTERVAL_MINUTES` defines the delay between completed sync cycles, not a fixed wall-clock schedule.
+1. Unlock the vault
+2. Sync files from `/sync` into the decrypted vault view
+3. Unmount the vault
+4. Optionally run rclone against `/vault-encrypted`
+5. Wait until next cycle

+In continuous mode, the container does not keep the decrypted vault mounted between sync cycles.

+This is intentional.
+The optional rclone step syncs the encrypted vault directory `/vault-encrypted` to one or more remote destinations.
+To avoid syncing the vault while Cryptomator is still writing to it, the decrypted vault is unmounted before rclone starts.
+This is also useful when `/vault-encrypted` is bind-mounted to a host directory that is synced upstream by the host itself, for example by Synology Drive, Google Drive, OneDrive, or another backup/sync tool.
+By unmounting the decrypted vault before the upstream sync starts, the host-side sync tool is more likely to see a stable encrypted vault state instead of files that Cryptomator is still updating.

+This gives rclone a stable, closed encrypted vault state to upload.

+The trade-off is that each cycle needs to unlock and mount the vault again.
+This is slightly less efficient, but safer for remote sync targets.

 ## 🔗 Mount modes